 Virginia Department of Social Services is committed to using reliable, accurate, transparent and timely communication among stakeholders throughout the implementation of Family First.

 Check out our new Resources to Establish and Expand Evidence Based Services page.
-You will find information on 3 opportunities for community-based providers to receive training in Parent-Child Interaction Therapy, Multisystemic Therapy and Functional Family Therapy.
+You will find information on 3 Evidence Based Programs: Parent-Child Interaction Therapy, Multisystemic Therapy and Functional Family Therapy.